IppClub/Dora-SSR/Site/docs/tutorial/dev-configuration.md

 ## 3. Dora Dora Editor Development

-1. Compile and run the Dorothy SSR engine.
+1. Compile and run the Dora SSR engine.
 2. Install the latest version of **Node.js**.
 3. Initialize the project and enter the Dora Dora editor development mode.
    ```sh